DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists

-To remove the link between tags across sets, we add a tag diversifying step to the precomputation phase of client-server \psi (see Figure~\ref{table:mspsi_proto}).
+A naive approach to building \mspsi would be to mimic the client-server protocols and to reuse the long-term key $\serverkey$ for all sets $\yseti{i}$.
+This approach maps identical elements in sets $\yseti{i}, \yseti{j}$ to the same tag revealing intersection cardinalities $| \yseti{i} \cap \yseti{j} |$.
+We remove the link between tags across sets by adding a tag diversifying step to the precomputation phase of client-server \psi (see Figure~\ref{table:mspsi_proto}).
 We first compute pretags $\pretagset{i}$ for each set $\yset_i$ by raising each element to the power of the long-term secret $\serverkey$.
-Then, we compute per-set tags by hashing the pretags $\finaltag$ with the set index $i$ to obtain $\hash(i \parallel \finaltag)$.
+Then, we compute per-set tags by hashing the pretags $\clientPreTag$ with the set index $i$ to obtain $\hash(i \parallel \clientPreTag)$.
 The hash-function ensures that the tags of each set are independent.
 The server publishes the tag collection $\tagCollection$ and the number of sets $\serversize$.

-During the online phase, the client blinds its set as in the vanilla \psi protocol and sends it to the server.
-The server re-blinds with its secret $\serverkey$ and sends them back to the client in the same order.
+During the online phase, the client blinds its set as in the scheme of De Cristofaro et al. and sends it to the server.
+The server re-blinds the set with its secret $\serverkey$ and sends it back to the client in the same order.
 The client unblinds the result to obtain the pretags for her elements.
-The client then computes the corresponding tags $\clientTags^{(d)}$, for each document $d \in [\serversize]$, and computes the intersection.
+The client then computes the corresponding tags $\clientTags^{(d)}$, for each document $d \in [\serversize]$, and obtains the intersection.

-In Appendix~\ref{sec:formal_proof} we prove the following theorem to show that the server learns nothing about the client's set, and that the client learns nothing more than the intersections $\X \cap \yseti{i}$.
+\fullversioncmd{In Appendix~\ref{sec:formal_proof},} \confversioncmd{In the extended version~\cite{datashareextended} (Appendix A),} we prove the following theorem to show that the server learns nothing about the client's set, and that the client learns nothing more than the intersections $\X \cap \yseti{i}$.

 \begin{theorem} The \mspsi protocol is private against malicious adversaries in the random oracle model for $\hash$ and $\GHash$, assuming the one-more-gap Diffie-Hellman assumption holds. \end{theorem}